jlongway-web/Bank-Customer-Risk-Churn-Modeling/README.md

 "Analysis reveals that while 2 products represent the 'Loyalty Sweet Spot' (7.6% churn), account consolidation into 3 or 4 products serves as a 90%+ reliable leading indicator of imminent attrition."

-Direct coorelation to Churn is seen below.
+Direct correlation to Churn is seen below.

 ```
 Feature           Corellation